BunmiAnalyst25/DSA-EXCEL-CAPSTONE-PROJECT/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.
     Finally Dashboard Creation:Using the cleaned dataset and pivot outputs to build an Excel dashboard.
+### Data Analysis
+This is where i used Pivot table to analyze the data.